xTaiwanPingLord/Bkebi-Wiki/docs/Get_started.md

 ?> If you have no idea where you installed genshin, open official genshin launcher, click settings and check for the path just like the picture.
 ![](https://i.imgur.com/7VbrbzE.png)

 In the game installation directory, select `GenshinImpact.exe` or `Yuanshen.exe` and click Open.
-Akebi-GC will start loading, please wait patiently for the game launches。
+Bkebi will start loading, please wait patiently for the game launches。
 ![](https://i.imgur.com/qzcpcoS.png)

 !> Not `launcher.exe`!